dart-archive/www.dartlang.org/src/site/_includes/library-tour/isolates.markdown

 Lists and maps can have cyclic references to themselves.
-Each message is copied when sent to another isolate, ensuring one isolate cannot change the state in another isolate.
+Each message is copied when sent to another isolate, ensuring one isolate cannot directly change the state in another isolate.

 Isolates might run in a separate process or thread, depending on the implementation.
 For web applications, isolates can